-How’s your reading life been lately?
+How’s your reading year been, and what have you been reading lately?

-(Translated from the Norwegian by Rosie Hedger)
+(Translated from the Danish by Tara Chace)

 (Translated from the Icelandic by Victoria Cribb)

 This best-selling Icelandic crime author has been on my radar for a long time thanks, once again, to Abby at Crime by the Book.
 I didn’t know whether to start with his debut crime series, Dark Iceland, or this newer one, Hidden Iceland.
 I ended up just selecting what was available immediately.
 A traditional police procedural, it was a very captivating read.
 I liked the main character Hulda Hermannsdóttir, a 64-year-old detective forced into early retirement, who takes on one last case, a cold case about a dead female Russian asylum seeker.
 I liked the setting, Iceland during spring time with glimpses of winter time.
 I learned after finishing the book that this trilogy is in reverse chronological order.
 Knowing this and with the ending as it was, I’m eager to continue the series sooner rather than later.

 🇮🇸 Scandinavian Reading Challenge 2021: A book set in a Nordic country you would like to visit or revisit

 I don’t normally read short stories, but at a virtual event with Norwegian authors, this particular author was mentioned as a must-read and I was drawn to the serene winter cover, so I decided I’d save it as a winter read.
 It’s a collection of three long short stories, all of which take place during winter time in Norway and are about vulnerable people (a young single mother, an ex-convict, and a teenager) trying to do their best for the young children in their lives, but with difficulty.
 The author does a compelling job of exploring their struggles, and in every story there’s an unexpected stranger whose compassion makes a significant difference.
 A five-star read for me.